 How to Make Shrimp Tacos with Mango Salsa

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Save some shrimp for a quick on-the-go lunch.
 This shrimp is great on top of your favorite salad.

 1. Prepare the shrimp: In a medium-sized bowl, combine the chili powder, paprika, garlic powder, salt, and black pepper.
-Pat dry shrimp with a paper towel and then add to spices.
+Pat dry the shrimp with a paper towel and then add to the spices.
 Toss to combine and let sit for 10-15 minutes.

 Make-Ahead and Storage